EricMenetre/NPL/README.md

 ## Before installing the package

-This packages uses some other packages.
+The NPL package uses some other packages.
 Please be sure that all the following packages are installed and up to date:

 ```r
 install.packages("ggplot2")